WirecardMobileServices/Wirecard-ePOS-API-Integration/docs_source/index.md

 # Welcome to Wirecard ePOS

-**Wirecard ePOS** is a unique cashier system developed by the team of 33 developers, testers and business analysts.
-Wirecard ePOS combines smart cash-register, product catalogue and payment acceptance into one solution.
+**Wirecard ePOS** is a unique cashier system which combines payment processing, smart cash-register and product catalogue functionality.

 Wirecard ePOS solution can be utilized in following ways:

-- Wirecard ePOS API - for retailers who prefer direct API (backend-to-backend) integration
+- Wirecard ePOS API - for retailers who prefer direct API integration
 - Wirecard ePOS SDK - for retailers who want to develop their own iOS or Android application
 - Wirecard ePOS App - for retailers who prefer easy to use iOS or Android application